Help Someone You Know

 You can also take action to:

-- Make sure Spruce Run-Womancare Alliance’s information is easily accessible.
+- Make sure information about Partners for Peace is easily accessible.
 Hang a poster in the office kitchen or on the church bulletin board, or put cards in the bathroom.
 Call for materials and ideas, or order free materials.

 - Call the police if you see or hear domestic violence.